jldantas/libmft/README.md

 # libmft

-The idea is to have a portable, "fast" way of parsing MFT records.
+The idea is to have a portable, "fast" way of parsing/reading MFT records.

+So far, there is no intention of implementing the ability of writing/editing MFT

 ## Getting started